fredand/pod-notify-by-email/README.md

   You will need to change the name of the plugin in a few simple steps:

-    * Rename the base plugin folder name and primary PHP file named 'pods-extend.php' to your plugin's name.
+    * Rename the base plugin folder name and primary PHP file named 'pod-notify-by-email.php' to your plugin's name.
 Make sure the folder name matches the name of the PHP file (without .php on the end).

-    * Search for 'pods-extend' and replace with your desired plugin name in all lowercase with dashes between words (if desired).
+    * Search for 'pod-notify-by-email' and replace with your desired plugin name in all lowercase with dashes between words (if desired).

-    * Search for 'Pods Starter Plugin' and replace with your plugin's proper name.
+    * Search for 'Pod Notify By Mail' and replace with your plugin's proper name.

-    * Search for 'Pods_Extend' and replace with your plugin's proper name with underscores instead of spaces between words.
+    * Search for 'Pod_Notify_By_Mail' and replace with your plugin's proper name with underscores instead of spaces between words.

-    * Search for 'PODS_EXTEND' and replace with your plugin's proper name in all caps.
+    * Search for 'POD_NOTIFY_BY_MAIL' and replace with your plugin's proper name in all caps.
 This is for constants.

     * Be sure to set the plugin header meta data.
 See [https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations](https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations).